Softcatala/whisper-ctranslate2/README.md

 ## Diarization (speaker identification)

-There is experimental diarization support using [`pyannote.audio`](https://github.com/pyannote/pyannote-audio) to identify speakers.
+Diarization support using [`pyannote.audio`](https://github.com/pyannote/pyannote-audio) to identify speakers.
 At the moment, the support is at segment level.

 To enable diarization you need to follow these steps: